Biden eager to get out of DC, push benefits of spending plan

 Now, he’s trying to put the public focus on popular components of the bills rather than the inside-the-Beltway debate over their price tag.

-The president will appear with Democratic Rep. Elise Slotkin when he visits a union training center in Howell, Michigan, a reflection of the importance of securing moderates’ votes.
+The president will appear with Democratic Rep. Elissa Slotkin when he visits a union training center in Howell, Michigan, a reflection of the importance of securing moderates’ votes.
 Next to Biden, the Democrats with the most on the line over the shape and success of his spending plans are House members from swing districts whose reelections are essential if his party is to retain control of Congress.

+As he looks for a negotiating breakthrough, Biden was holding a virtual meeting with House moderates Tuesday before leaving Washington.
+He held a similar session the previous day with a dozen progressives.

 Democratic legislators have warned that Biden’s bold ideas are getting lost in the party’s infighting and procedural skirmishes over the legislation.